DORA Metrics Lead Time for Changes: What Is It?

 Lead Time for Changes and its importance with organization performance

 The importance of Lead Time for Changes cannot be overstated.
 It directly correlates with an organization's performance, influencing deployment frequency and the overall software delivery performance.
+Alongside the four metrics, it provides a comprehensive framework for evaluating delivery health and driving better organizational performance.
+Tracking this metric helps improve organizational performance by identifying areas for process improvement and efficiency gains.
 A shorter lead time enhances adaptability, customer satisfaction, and competitive edge.

 Correlation with Performance